-M. about 1680 in Maine
+M. about 1680 in (probably) Maine1

 Husband: Denys Hegeman

-D. 19 Jan 1734 in Flatbush, New York
+D. 1 Jan 1734 in Flatbush, New York2

 There are several unique things about Grace Dollen.
 She was someone who lived in three different American colonies in her lifetime.
 She bravely faced being torn away from her family and taken prisoner for several years.
 And her dramatic story survives in her own testimony.

-Grace started out life in New England, born in the remote outpost of Pemaquid, Maine in 1659.
-Her father was John Dollen, and it’s believed that her mother was Sarah Gridley.
-During some of this time, John Dollen lived on an island called Monhegan where he operated a tavern.
-When Grace was growing up, these were dangerous places; the frontier was vulnerable to attacks from Indians, who were often spurred on by the French.
+Grace started out life in New England, born in the remote outpost of Pemaquid, Maine in 1659.1 Her father was John Dollen, and it’s believed that her mother was Sarah Gridley.
+During some of this time, John Dollen lived on an island called Monhegan where he operated a tavern.3 When Grace was growing up, these were dangerous places; the frontier was vulnerable to attacks from Indians, who were often spurred on by the French.
 During King Philip’s War, Pemaquid was attacked and burned — Grace must have been in the middle of all this as a teenager.

-In about 1680, Grace married a Dutchman from New York, Denys Hegeman, who was in Pemaquid as a soldier.
+In about 1680, Grace married a Dutchman from New York, Denys Hegeman,1 who was in Pemaquid as a soldier.
 Between 1681 and 1688, they had four children.
 But the challenges of where they lived finally had a direct affect on Grace.
 On August 2, 1689, the Indians attacked Pemaquid and took around 50 settlers captive.
-Grace and her young daughter Jane were two of them; it’s likely that Jane was killed.
+Grace and her young daughter Jane were two of them; it’s likely that Jane was killed.4

 After Grace was returned from captivity many years later, she gave testimony describing her ordeal.
 This was sometimes done by authorities in New England to extract information about the behavior of those who threatened their colony: